botpress/botpress/README.md

 ---

 Botpress is an open-source bot creation tool written in Javascript.
-It is powered by a rich set of modules built by the community.
+It is powered by a rich set of open-source (and proprietary) modules built by the community.
 Botpress is on a mission to make bots ubiquitous and profitable for everybody.

 ## Installation